devlemire/theme-changer/README.md

 ### Summary

-In this step we will create the initial state for `src/App.js`.
+In this step, we will create the initial state for `src/App.js`.
 On this state object, we will keep track of the initial theme values and if the theme is allowed to be edited.

 ### Instructions